spacecraft-repl/proxy-server/README.md

 - forwarding requests to the appropriate container
 - destroying a session and it’s container

-In order to customize a reverse proxy to fit our use case, we built our reverse proxy from scratch using VanillaJS, node-http-proxy and Dockerode.
+In order to customize a reverse proxy to fit our use case, we built our reverse proxy from scratch using Node.js, node-http-proxy and Dockerode.

 # Case Study
 To read more about how we handle a reverse proxy and manage multiple sessions, check out our [reverse proxy section](https://spacecraft-repl.github.io/whitepaper#62-solution-a-reverse-proxy) in our case study.